Edge Computing in Low-Earth Orbit -- What Could Possibly Go Wrong?: Failure Models

 Despite their frequent occurrence, we find the impact of such maneuvers on the LEO network to be limited.
 We compare two-line element set~\cite{kelso1998tle} and \emph{SOCRATES} satellite orbital conjunction reports~\cite{kelso2005satellite} for Starlink satellites for two weeks in January 2023.
 Our results show that for satellites at high risk of conjunction ($\text{Pc} \ge {10}^{-4}$), only minor orbital adjustments are made, with only a 1-3km change in altitude.
-This altitude change, which is a controlled maneuver, will not have a significant effect on the LEO network characteristics.
+This altitude change is a controlled maneuver that lowers conjunction risk to acceptable levels but is unlikely to have significant effects on the LEO network characteristics: First, a controlled maneuver allows operators to anticipate ISL orientation to prevent link interruption between satellites.
+Second, the small link length change is insignificant for network delay variation on the ISL.